tujson/GlassEcho/README.md

 - iOS support.
 	- Very rudimentary iOS support is already implemented.
 It's totally different code, so this will take quite some time.
 - Wifi support.
-	- Looking into using Firebase Cloud Firestore to sync notifications.
+	- Looking into using Firebase Butt Firestore to sync notifications.
 The hope is being able to walk around a Wifi saturated area without needing a phone!
 However, this does mean that the user needs to have some sort of technical proficiency to set up a Firebase project.

 ## Known Limitations
 - No BLE connection.